tmtsoftware/csw/docs/src/main/commons/logging_aggregator.md

 The upcoming sections will explain how each TMT app can generate log files at TMT_LOG_HOME and how Filebeat can read them:

+@@@ note

+Things to keep in mind while writing C++/C/Python apps

+ * The structure of JSON logs should adhere to @ref:[this](../services/logging.md#log-structure) format
+ * Log files should be generated at the path set by TMT_LOG_HOME
+ * Time should be logged in UTC
+ * It is recommended to use rotating files for logging

+Scala/Java apps using the CSW Logging framework follow these conventions out of the box.

+@@@

 ### Scala/Java

 For Scala/Java applications to dump logs in a file, it is important that developers enable the `FileAppender` in application.conf.
 To know more about how